IMA advises people to mask up, go back to practicing other Covid protocols

 Story highlights

-The public has also been asked to avoid large gatherings, such as weddings and avoid international travel.
+The public has also been asked to avoid large gatherings, such as weddings, as well as international travel.

-The public has also been asked to avoid large gatherings, such as weddings and avoid international travel.
+The public has also been asked to avoid large gatherings, such as weddings, as well as international travel.

-In view of the rising Covid cases in China and some other countries, the Indian Medical Association Thursday asked the people to go back to following Covid-appropriate behaviour with immediate effect.
-In an advisory, it has appealed to the people to wear face masks in all public places, maintain social distancing and wash hands with soap and water or sanitizers.
+In view of the sharply rising Covid cases in China and some other countries, the Indian Medical Association Thursday asked the people to go back to following Covid-appropriate behaviour with immediate effect.
+In an advisory, it has appealed to the people to wear face masks in all public places, maintain social distancing and wash hands with soap and water or use sanitiser.

-The public has also been asked to avoid large gatherings, such as weddings and avoid international travel.
-People have been advised to consult doctors in case of any symptoms like fever, sore throat, cough, loose motions etc. Those eligible should also get vaccinated and get their booster shots.
+The public has also been asked to avoid large gatherings, such as weddings, as well as international travel.
+People have been advised to consult doctors in case of any symptoms like fever, sore throat, cough, loose motions etc. Those eligible should also get vaccinated and get their booster shots, the IMA advisory said.

-"In view of the sudden surge of Covid cases in different countries, Indian Medical Association alerts and appeals the public to follow COVID appropriate behaviour with immediate effect," the IMA said.
+"In view of the sudden surge of Covid cases in different countries, Indian Medical Association alerts and appeals the public to follow COVID appropriate behaviour with immediate effect," it said.

 The IMA has also asked the government to increase preparedness in case the situation unfolds like it did in 2021, and arrange for emergency medicines, oxygen supply, and ambulance services.
 "As of now, the situation is not alarming and therefore there is no need to panic.
 Prevention is better than cure," it added.